francisco-camargo/opentofu-aws-hello-world/README.md

     If you get a "Connection timed out" error when trying to SSH:

+    1. **Check for SSH key format issues** - If you get "load pubkey: invalid format", this is often just a warning and not a failure.
+The connection may still work:

+       ```bash
+       # This warning is usually harmless, if you see the host authenticity prompt,
+       # it means SSH is connecting successfully.
+Type 'yes' to continue.

+       # If you want to suppress the warning:
+       ssh -i ec2-key.pem -o IdentitiesOnly=yes ec2-user@<public_ip>

+       # Or check if the key file is corrupted:
+       file ec2-key.pem  # Should show "PEM RSA private key"
+       ```

+       **Host authenticity prompt**: When you see "The authenticity of host... can't be established", type `yes` to accept and continue.
+This is normal for first-time connections.

+    **Disconnecting from SSH:**

+    Once you're connected to your EC2 instance, you can disconnect using:

+    ```bash
+    # Method 1: Type exit command
+    exit

+    # Method 2: Use keyboard shortcut
+    # Press Ctrl+D

+    # Method 3: If session is unresponsive
+    # Press Enter, then type ~. (tilde followed by period)
+    ```

     1. **Check file locations** - Both the SSH key file and OpenTofu files are now in the same directory:
        - SSH key: `tofu/ec2-key.pem`
        - OpenTofu files: `tofu/` directory